Skip to content

 G0094 Kimsuky

 Kimsuky is a North Korea-based cyber espionage group that has been active since at least 2012.
-The group initially focused on targeting South Korean government entities, think tanks, and individuals identified as experts in various fields, and expanded its operations to include the United States, Russia, Europe, and the UN.
-Kimsuky has focused its intelligence collection activities on foreign policy and national security issues related to the Korean peninsula, nuclear policy, and sanctions.24796
+The group initially targeted South Korean government agencies, think tanks, and subject-matter experts in various fields.
+Its operations expanded to include the United Nations and organizations in the government, education, business services, and manufacturing sectors across the United States, Japan, Russia, and Europe.
+Kimsuky has focused collection on foreign policy and national security issues tied to the Korean Peninsula, nuclear policy, and sanctions.
+Its operations have overlapped with other DPRK actors, likely due to ad hoc collaboration or limited resource sharing.2685109 Because of overlapping operations, some researchers group a wide range of North Korean state-sponsored cyber activity under the broader Lazarus Group umbrella rather than tracking separate subgroup or cluster distinctions.

 Item Value